What are the chances - or - Another set of Minimal Facts

 What are the chances that there were many other dead people who were raised from the dead and were seen walking around town after the claimed resurrection of Jesus?
 Is there any reason at all that I should give these bible claims consideration?

-Are these photographs of the same person, two different people, three different people?
+Are these photographs below of the same person,

 Twins, brothers, or not related at all?